Klamath, California: Economy

 Salmon fishing was a major component of the local economy.
-As of late, fish stocks are in decline due to political feuds with upstream agribusiness water users in the Klamath Falls area.
+As of 2023, fish stocks were in steep decline due to political feuds with upstream agribusiness water users in the Klamath Falls area.

 Arts and culture

 Klamath has a 35 ft statue of Babe the Blue Ox, the legendary sidekick of Paul Bunyan, the famous mythical lumberjack, at Trees of Mystery.
-On November 20, 2007, the head of the statue fell off; it has since been repaired.

 Klamath is home to one of three California redwood trees that can be driven through.